 Are Mustangs expensive to insure?

-Mustangs are about 24% more expensive to insure than the average car, costing about $2,077 per year compared to the $1,674 national average premium.
+Mustangs are about 24% more expensive to insure than the average car, costing about $2,077 per year, compared to the $1,674 national average premium, based on Bankrate’s study of quoted annual premiums from Quadrant Information Services.

 Why is insurance more for a Mustang?

-Insurance may cost more for Mustangs because this type of car is generally associated with higher rates of traffic fatalities.
+Insurance may cost more for Mustangs because this type of car may be associated with higher rates of traffic fatalities.
 However, your auto insurance rate is determined by many additional factors that may make your policy more or less affordable.

 Where can I find cheap insurance for my Mustang?

 On average, Mustang owners may get cheaper rates from USAA, Amica and Erie.
+Saving on car insurance is possible even if you drive a luxury vehicle.
+Avoiding custom parts, practicing safe driving, and building a strong credit score are some of the ways to lower your insurance bill.
+Comparing quotes from multiple insurers may also get you a better deal, since prices differ by company.
 However, it would help if you compared quotes from multiple providers as your actual rates may differ.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: